LaurinZubler/sa-documentation/chapters/user-study.typ

 #global.paragraph(
   "Cruising and Regatta",
   [
-    The most significant variations in responses were influenced by the participants backgrounds, specifically whether they were regatta sailors or cruisers.
+    The most differences in responses are influenced by the participants' sailing backgrounds, specifically whether they are regatta sailors or cruisers.

-    Participants who engage in cruising placed less emphasis on the technical precision of sailing.
-Instead, their focus was broader, encompassing the overall management of the voyage.
+    Participants who engage in cruising place less emphasis on the technical precision of sailing.
+Instead, their focus is broader, encompassing the overall voyage.
+This includes crew handling or the efficient management of essential resources like food, water, and fuel.
+Furthermore, weather conditions have a major influence on their planning for routes and daily activities.
-    A key element of this approach involved crew handling, understanding individual needs, and fostering positive dynamics.
-    Practical logistics were also of importance, including the efficient management of essential resources like food, water, and fuel.
-    Furthermore, their planning for routes and daily activities was often closely aligned with weather conditions, highlighting a flexible and adaptive approach to sailing.

-    On the other hand, regatta sailors demonstrated a different set of priorities in their responses.
+    On the other hand, regatta sailors demonstrate a different set of priorities.
 Their focus is centered on optimizing performance, with a significant emphasis on perfecting boat handling and finding the optimal course.
-This involves a meticulous attention to detail in every aspect of sailing, from the precise adjustment of sails to capitalizing on wind patterns and water currents for competitive advantage.
+This involves meticulous attention to detail in every aspect of sailing, from the precise adjustment of sails to capitalizing on wind patterns and water currents for competitive advantage.
   ]
 )

 #global.paragraph(
   "Sailing Level",
   [
+    In examining the responses of regatta sailors, a notable distinction emerged based on their level of experience.
+Experienced sailors exhibit a proficiency in boat handling that appears almost instinctual.
+For them, operating the boat does not require conscious thought or effort.
+This automaticity in handling their vessel frees up cognitive resources, allowing them to focus more on strategic aspects of sailing, such as monitoring wind conditions or observing competitors' movements.

+    In contrast, beginner sailors display a different set of priorities and challenges.
+These sailors often need to consciously think through each action in boat handling, which requires a significant amount of cognitive effort and concentration.
+This limits their capacity to focus on the surroundings.
   ]
 )

 #global.paragraph(
   "Wind and Course",
   [
+    Every participant, regardless of their sailing background, underscored the importance of wind and course.
+These aspects were especially central for the regatta sailors, for whom they form the core of their focus during sailing.

+    Regatta sailors are constantly observing the wind, its direction, strength, and changes.
+Reacting promptly and effectively to wind variations is crucial for them, not only for maintaining optimal speed but also for tactical reasons.
+Deciding when to change course, is a significant tactical decision that can grant advantage over the competitors.

+    Similarly, cruisers also acknowledge the importance of wind and course.
+For them, understanding wind patterns is key to planning their voyage, ensuring safety, and optimizing their route.

+    The unanimous emphasis on wind and course by all sailors highlights their universal significance in sailing.
+It suggests that Augmented Reality applications intended for sailors should prioritize providing intuitive and effective ways to monitor and respond to wind and course-related information.
   ]
 )

-#pagebreak()
 == Personas
 #global.paragraph(
   [Introduction],
   [
-    Based on the interviews, three fictional personas were created.
-By analyzing the participants responses, three categories of sailors could be derived.
-Beginner, racer and ocean sailor.
-In the following the personas are described further.
+    Drawing from the findings of the interviews, three fictional personas were created: _The Beginner, the Racer,_ and _the Ocean Sailor_.
+These personas are designed to represent the different characteristics and intentions in the sailing community observed among the interview participants.
   ]
 )

+#global.todo("fokus auf eine persona")

 === The Beginner
 #global.paragraph(